-Paying tribute to the pioneering blues era of the 1930s and Blind Willie McTell in particular, the Statesboro' offers a solid spruce top with maple back and mahogany sides paired with a mahogany neck, plus bone saddle and nut.
+Paying tribute to the pioneering blues era of the 1930s and Blind Willie McTell in particular, the Statesboro' acoustic guitar offers a solid spruce top with maple back and mahogany sides paired with a mahogany neck, plus bone saddle and nut.

 The model is available in both acoustic and electro-acoustic guises, with the latter boasting a Fishman Rare Earth humbucker soundhole pickup system.